How to Prevent Mold in Garages (Moisture Control for Tools, Storage, and Walls)

 - Make the environment less favorable for mold growth

-Garage Conditions That Increase Mold Risk
+Garage Conditions That Make Mold More Likely

 Some garage environments are naturally more vulnerable to mold than others.
 Recognizing these conditions helps homeowners see whether the issue is only occasional dampness or whether the garage is consistently creating a mold-friendly environment.